yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - `rw`: Read/Write, same as `ro` with the addition of PutObject being allowed.
    - `wo`: Write only, uncredentialed users can only call PutObject.
 1. `bucketClassName`: Name of the associated bucket class (greenfield only).
+1. `bindings`: an array of bindings between a `BucketAccess` instance and a `BucketRequest`.
+If the list is empty then there are no bindings (accessors) of this `Bucket` instance.
+The array format is: "<BucketAccess.name':'<BucketRequest.namespace>'/'<BucketRequest.name>"
 1. `permittedNamespaces`: An array of namespaces, identified by a name and uid, defining from which namespace a `BucketRequest`s is allowed to bind to a `Bucket`.
 For greenfield this list is copied from the `BucketClass` with the `BucketRequest`'s namespace added.
 For brownfield, this is an arbitrary list defined by the admin.

 > Note: does not reflect or alter the backing storage instances' ACLs or IAM policies.